jacobszmon/Git-Info-Pages/docs/07-Stashing/07-Stashing.md

 You can stash multiple sets of changes and Git will store them in a LIFO (Last in, First Out) stack.

+The stash stack is **repository wide**, meaning a change stashed in one branch can be taken out of the stash in another branch.

 ## When to Stash

 - You want to switch branches, but you're in the middle of something and don't want to commit yet.
 - You need to pull changes, but you have uncommitted work.

 ## Stashing in Action
+This command stashes your changes, leaving you with a clean working directory.
 ```
 git stash
 ```
-This command stashes your changes, leaving you with a clean working directory.

 **Remember, it's only a temporary storage.
 Don't forget about your stashed changes!**

 ## Restoring Stashed Changes
 To restore stashed changes, use: